tahaBerkBeton/A-scalable-Mixture-of-Experts-approach-to-incremental-learning/README.md

   Expert 4: 1107 samples, 53 errors, error rate: 4.79%
 ```

-This breakdown reveals that:
+This analysis reveals several important insights:

-- Router errors have been reduced to only ~6% (down from ~14.5% in the original implementation)
+1. **Router Performance**: The router correctly directs samples to the appropriate expert in approximately 94% of cases, which is excellent considering the similarity between some traffic sign classes across different tasks.

-- Expert errors are now only ~5.4% (down from ~11.4% in the original implementation)
+2. **Expert Accuracy**: When samples are correctly routed, the experts achieve an impressive 94.6% accuracy, indicating that the task-specific networks are highly effective at their specialized classifications.

-- Error rates are much more balanced between experts, with Expert 1 showing exceptional performance
+3. **Expert Variability**: There is some variability in expert performance, with Expert 1 showing exceptional accuracy (98.72%) while Expert 2 has a higher error rate (12.33%).
+This variability may be related to the intrinsic difficulty of the specific classes assigned to each expert.

-These improvements validate the effectiveness of the multiple training attempts approach in reducing both routing and classification errors.
+Overall, this error analysis confirms that both the routing mechanism and the expert specialization are functioning effectively, with most errors arising from inherent class similarities rather than systemic flaws in the architecture.

 ## 🗂️ Directory Structure

 ```
 incremental-learning/
-├── MOE_Lenet.py   #  training script with multiple attempts per task ├── inference_Lenet.py           # Basic inference script for evaluating the trained MoE model ├── inference_advanced.py        # Advanced inference with detailed error statistics ├── architecture.png             # Visualization of the model architecture
+├── MOE_Lenet.py          # Training script implementing incremental learning with MoE ├── inference_Lenet.py    # Basic inference script for evaluating the trained MoE model ├── inference_advanced.py # Advanced inference with detailed error statistics ├── architecture.png      # Visualization of the model architecture
 └── checkpoints/          # Directory containing model checkpoints
     ├── moe_model_task1_attempt1.pt  # First attempt for task 1
     ├── moe_model_task1_attempt2.pt  # Second attempt for task 1
     ├── moe_model_task1_best.pt      # Best model for task 1